BenEdridge/mutual-tls/README.md

   - CLIENT_key.pem
   - SERVER_key.pem

-These certificates and keys need to be imported and loaded into the browser or operating system connecting your the server as below.
+These certificates and keys need to be imported and loaded into the browser or OS keychain:

 ### OSX